How technology powers effective collaboration in the classroom

 3. Improves communication skills

 Working in a team also gives learners a chance to develop communication skills.
-Many learners may struggle with this at first, but they need a chance to practice these skills in school so they can communicate appropriately at a job.
+Many learners may find this challenging at first, practicing in school prepares them to communicate effectively in a professional setting.

 4. Promotes critical thinking

-In a collaborative environment, learners hear new perspectives, causing them to reexamine their own.
-By discussing, tackling problems and exploring concepts together, learners evaluate ideas and create new ones.
+In a collaborative environment, learners hear new perspectives that may challenge their own thinking.
+By discussing ideas, tackling problems together, learners evaluate concepts and create new solutions.

 5. Activates engagement